Fortress-Blast/Fortress-Blast/README.md

 Known bugs (v0.1)
 -----------------
 - Menus display all items with numbers despite them not being links.
-- Not all Mannpower powerups end up being replaced.
 - Powerups dropped by players do not disappear after a certain amount of time.
 - Shock Absorber sound plays twice on some clients.